Get Your Surgical Technologist Certification

 Become a key player on a surgical team when you earn your surgical technologist credential.

-Educational Requirements for Certified Surgical Technologists
+Educational Requirements for Surgical Technologist Certification

 The best way to become a Certified Surgical Technologist (CST) is to earn a degree or certificate through a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).